dwyl/rag-elixir-doc/README.md

 ## Going further?

-This POC is expected to be run **only locally** (no deploy, mainly because of the costs).

-We can enhance our documentation base by accepting documents "on the fly" (download a given link).
+We can enhance our documentation base by accepting documents "on the fly" (download a given link), and maybe running the database ingesting in a background job.

-Add Full-Text-Search?
+Add `Opensearch`?

 Can we measure our performance?